 | Planning use | Use when Azure administration is the target and hands-on Azure operations proof is realistic. | Use when you need basic cloud vocabulary before role-specific Azure administration. |

 Current-page caveat: Microsoft's public credential page now redirects exam detail to the Azure Administrator Associate page.
-RoleMath uses the live Microsoft Learn credential page plus local official-source rows for price and structure.
+RoleMath uses the live Microsoft Learn credential page plus official sources for price and structure.

 |---|---|---|